-The Cape Cod and Islands Water Protection Fund Management Board voted June 2, 2022 to award $27,756,431 in subsidies to water quality projects in four Cape Cod towns.
+The Cape Cod and Islands Water Protection Fund Management Board voted on June 13 to award $41,942,700 in subsidies to water quality projects in six Cape Cod towns.

-Contingent commitments in the amount of $27,066,125 for 25% subsidies to fund qualified projects listed on the 2022 Clean Water State Revolving Fund Intended Use Plan were awarded to water quality and wastewater projects in the towns of Barnstable, Chatham, Harwich, Mashpee, Wellfleet and Yarmouth.
+Contingent commitments for 25 percent subsidies to fund qualified projects listed on the 2023 Clean Water State Revolving Fund Intended Use Plan were awarded to water quality and wastewater projects in the towns of Barnstable, Chatham, Harwich, Mashpee, Wellfleet and Yarmouth.
 Projects receiving funds include pump station improvements and sewer extensions and expansions, construction of wastewater treatment facilities, and an innovative/alternative septic system program.

-To date, the Cape Cod and Islands Water Protection Fund has awarded nearly $95 million to Cape Cod communities to fund new water quality and wastewater projects and certain pre-existing wastewater debt.
+To date, the Cape Cod and Islands Water Protection Fund has awarded approximately $140 million to Cape Cod communities to fund new water quality and wastewater projects and certain pre-existing wastewater debt.

 Projects eligible for funding include innovative strategies and alternative septic system technologies, water quality and wastewater management planning, the construction of sewer collection systems and wastewater treatment plants, and the implementation of drainage improvements and water treatment programs to improve water quality in freshwater ponds and marine resources.
 Member communities must go through the Clean Water State Revolving Fund program and be consistent with the Area Wide Water Quality Management Plan (208 Plan) to receive funds.